maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 ```

 ### Writing our first (failing) test
-Because we are real developers who only do real TDD, we start with creating our first test.
+Because we are real developers who only do real TDD, we start with creating our first test before we are writing any actual code.

 ```js
 // test/format-values.test.js